ghga-de/ghga-metadata-schema/docs/docs/markdown/Essential.md

  * [submission➞has sample](submission_has_sample.md) - Information about one or more Sample entities associated with this submission.
  * [submission➞has study](submission_has_study.md) - Information about a Study entities associated with this submission.
  * [submission➞id](submission_id.md) - A internal unique identifier for the Submission.
- * [target regions](target_regions.md) - Subset of genes or specific regions of the genome, which are most likely to be involved in the phenotype under study.
  * [tissue](tissue.md) - An anatomical structure consisting of similarly specialized cells and intercellular matrix, aggregated according to genetically determined spatial relationships, performing a specific function.
  * [title](title.md) - The title that describes an entity.
  * [type](type.md) - The type of an entity.